HemaKavuri/Chicago_Taxi_Trips/EDA/Readme.md

 * I have observed that pick up and drop of community area are same , so we can say that most people are travelling for short distance.

 ### Future Work
-* I  used chunk data for faster analysis, to improve the above models we can use more data which may leads to increase performance and score values.
+* I have used chunk data for faster analysis, to improve the above models we can use more data which may leads to increase performance and score values.
 * We can use more algorithms like svm,random forest, Knn, neural networks, but this may also takes more time to evaluate.
 * Improving features for modeling can also give us a better performance.
 * Ensemble methods combine several models to create a better one.
 Using this will gives us better and less overfitting performance.